alexandrepa/tzatziki-workshop/README.md

   check that the data is correctly returned by the API.
 - The second part will show you how to mock an external API and check that the data returned by this API is correctly integrated into your application.
-- The third part will show you how to test a Kafka consumer by sending stock movements to a Kafka topic and checking that the data is correctly integrated into your database.
+- The third part will show you how to use the Tzatziki `add-cucumber-tests` skill to generate a Kafka consumer test from a functional specification, then check that the data is correctly integrated into your database.

 ## Architecture of the application